Temper (film): Themes and influences

-In an interview with Subhash K. Jha for the newspaper Absolute India, Puri Jagannadh said that the film is basically the story of a bad police officer played by Rama Rao Jr. and is an action-oriented film.
-He added later that the film about a highly corrupt and cunning police officer who later transforms into an honest one and the title of the film signifies the protagonist's character has attitude, arrogance and is defiant.
+In an interview with Subhash K. Jha for the newspaper Absolute India, Jagannadh said that the film is basically the story of a bad police officer played by Rama Rao and is an action-oriented film.
+He added later that the film is about a highly corrupt and cunning police officer who later transforms into an honest one and the title of the film signifies that the protagonist's character has attitude, arrogance, and is defiant.
 He added that the film has a novel theme and is not inspired by anyone in real life.
-A source from the film's unit revealed that the confrontation scene in the courtroom was shot on the lines of a similar scene from the film Bobbili Puli (1982) and features N. T. Rama Rao Jr. delivering dialogues that ridicule the contemporary judicial system and police hierarchy.
+A source from the film's unit revealed that the confrontation scene in the courtroom was shot on the lines of a similar scene from the film Bobbili Puli (1982) and features Rama Rao delivering dialogues that ridicule the contemporary judicial system and police hierarchy.

+The plot of the Movie is somewhat Similar to the Malayalam Film Inspector Garud (2007) Starring Dileep.

 Music

-Anup Rubens was signed in on to compose the film's soundtrack album after Rama Rao Jr. insisted Jagannadh to bring a relatively new music composer on board when the latter opted for Devi Sri Prasad.
-It consists of six songs all composed by Rubens and penned by Bhaskarabhatla, Kandikonda and Viswa.
+Anup Rubens was signed on to compose the film's soundtrack album after Rama Rao insisted on Jagannadh bringing a relatively new music composer on board when the latter opted for Devi Sri Prasad.
+It consists of six songs, all composed by Rubens and penned by Bhaskarabhatla, Kandikonda, and Viswa.
 Rahul Kumar, mostly known as Roll Rida, rapped for the songs.
-The soundtrack was marketed by Aditya Music and was released on 28 January 2015 to positive reviews from critics.
+The soundtrack was marketed by Aditya Music and was released on 16 September 2014 to positive reviews from critics.

 Release

 The film was initially planned for a worldwide theatrical release on 9 January 2015 as a Sankranthi release.
-The film's release was postponed from Sankranthi to a later date due to halt in the film's shoot post Nandamuri Janakiram's death and an official confirmation was awaited.
-Later the film was expected to release in February 2015.
-The release date was speculated as 13 February 2015 and an official confirmation was awaited.
-Rama Rao Jr. was expected to announce the film's release date at the audio launch event.
+The film's release was postponed from Sankranthi to a later date due to a halt in the film's shoot post Nandamuri Janakiram's death, and an official confirmation was awaited.
+Later, the film was expected to be released in February 2015.
+The release date was speculated as 13 February 2015, and an official confirmation was awaited.
+Rama Rao was expected to announce the film's release date at the audio launch event.

-Bandla Ganesh announced at the audio launch that the film would release worldwide on 13 February 2015 at 05:07 AM.
-90 theatres were booked in Karnataka for the film's release which is a big number for any Telugu film.
+Ganesh announced at the audio launch that the film would release worldwide on 13 February 2015 at 5:07 AM.
+90 theatres were booked in Karnataka for the film's release, which is a big number for any Telugu film.
 Great India Films was expected to release the film in 125 screens across the overseas markets.
-The film was expected to release in 1500 theatres across the world.
-Advance booking of tickets began on 10 February and the tickets for the first day in AP/Nizam were sold out completely while Bangalore and Chennai witnessed an advance booking of 50% each within a day.
+The film was expected to be released in 1,500 theatres across the world.
+Advance booking of tickets began on 10 February, and the tickets for the first day in AP/Nizam were sold out completely, while Bangalore and Chennai witnessed an advance booking of 50% each within a day.

-One of the benefit shows were held at Mallikarjuna 70 MM theatre in KPHB colony at 4:00 AM.
+One of the benefit shows was held at Mallikarjuna 70 MM theatre in KPHB colony at 4:00 AM.
 The other benefit show was held at Sreeramulu 70 MM theatre in Moosapet at 5:00 AM.
 The ticket rates of these benefit shows ranged between ₹2000 - ₹5000 each.
 The film released in Japan on 28 February 2015.